-Kids will be fascinated by this boiling blood slime activity, and the topic of blood is perfect for Halloween or any other time you want to gross your kids out.
+Kids will be fascinated by this bubbling slime recipe.
+The topic of blood is perfect for Halloween or any other time you want to gross your kids out.

 “You make my blood boil!”